sdccurious/CarND-LaneLines-P1/writeup_report.md

 ![alt text][image2]

-By smoothing the grays, it will make it easier to find large gradients in the shade of gray between neighboring pixels.
+By smoothing the grays, it will make it easier to find large gradients in the shades of gray between neighboring pixels.
 This will help the Canny transform find edges when the smoothed grayscale image is passed through the canny() function.

 ![alt text][image3]